aws-samples/personalization-apis/README.md

 ## License summary

-This sample code is made available under a Apache 2.0 license.
+This sample code is made available under a MIT-0 license.
 See the LICENSE file.